 Loyalty Day, May 1, is an interesting holiday.
 It was actually the original date selected for Army Day by the Military Order of the World War, and it was intentionally designed to offset the popular Communist Worker’s Day celebrations or “May Day.”

-However, According to an article in the April 1938 edition of the Daily Press from Newport News, Virginia, at the 1928 National Convention of the Military Order of the World War “It became evident that it would be advisable to hold Army Day celebrations on some day other than the first of May.
+However, according to an article in the April 1938 edition of the Daily Press from Newport News, Virginia, at the 1928 National Convention of the Military Order of the World War, “it became evident that it would be advisable to hold Army Day celebrations on some day other than the first of May.
 The consensus seemed to favor April 6, the anniversary of America’s entrance into the World War, as the most appropriate date.”

 When a consolidated Armed Forces Day was created in 1950, the celebrations were shifted to the month of May.
-It wasn’t until March 18, 1961, when President John F. Kennedy declared the third Saturday of May to be a federal holiday.
+It wasn’t until March 18, 1961, that President John F. Kennedy declared the third Saturday of May to be a federal holiday.

 More from the USO

 Is the USO a Nonprofit?
 Yes!

 At the USO, we talk a lot about the people who serve in the U.S. Armed Forces because they are the ones in need of support, and they are the ones who deserve the spotlight.
 However, we sometimes don’t talk enough about who we are as an organization, and whether or not the USO is a nonprofit.
 Yes - the USO is, in fact, a nonprofit, non-government organization and we rely on generous donors like you to fuel our support of the nation’s military.

 Everyone Wins with NFL Watch Parties at a USO Center in Poland, Hosted by Dalt, an Army Lieutenant